teuben/nemo/docs/source/rse.rst

 Research Software Engineering
 =============================

-NEMO was rooted in Unix, and can be called legacy, there has been a constant change in the software engineering (SE) aspects it was and is using.
+NEMO was rooted with a Unix philosopy, and by now can be called legacy.
+There has been a constant change in the software engineering (SE) aspects it was using.
 This page hopes to summarize those, especially useful for those with no domain knowledge.
+We also highlight a few peculiar aspects.

-* Like many research programming projects, NEMO grew organically but over the years has tried to absorb good modern SE habbits to make the project sustainable and grow
+* Like many research programming projects, NEMO grew organically but over the years has tried to absorb good modern SE habbits to make the project sustainable and organically grow.

 * NEMO uses a Unix like directory tree, with a few familiar 3 and 4 letter names (src, usr, man, etc, bin, lib, opt, obj, tmp, docs, data, local)

-* We now use git (on github):
+* We use git (on github):
-   * since its inception in 1986 we have been sharing the code and absorbed new codes from collaborators.
+   * since its inception in 1986 we have been sharing the code and absorbed new codes from collaborators
-   * We started out with email (1987) and *shar*, then moved to *CVS* in 2000, and finally to *git* in 2017, hosted on github for the moment
+   * We started out with email (1987) and *shar* files, then moved to *CVS* in 2000, and finally to *git* in 2017, hosted on github for the moment
    * issues (for bug reports) and pull requests are the preferred way to collaborate
+   * projects (in github) discuss a few ideas we have where changes could be expected

 * installing NEMO occurs in place, we use **configure** to track down the system dependent portions (or force them), and a set of **make build** steps will compile